18th Century Women’s Wigs, Braids, and Tates

 But what if you’re more of a do-it-yourself woman of the 18th century?
 His business also “MAKES TRANSPARENT TETES, for LADIES who dreſs themſelves and expect the Ornament to anſwer the Ability of an Hair-Dreſſer,” as well as “Long Braids of Hair,” “plain Toupe,” “fine Ringlets,” “Drop Curls,” and “Silk Cuſhions.”

-Advertisements and other descriptions of 18th century women’s wigs & false hair
+Descriptions of 18th century women’s wigs & false hair

 “French and other Hair Fillets, at 1s.
 3d. a Piece.